brownplt/pyret-lang/src/arr/trove/desugaring-design-decisions.md

     end

-B is still given A's srcloc, but C is given `x`'s srcloc via the bulitin metafunction `get-loc-of`.
+B is still given A's srcloc, but C is given `x`'s srcloc via the metafunction `get-loc-of`.

 ## Fresh Variables

 Fresh variables can be introduced with `(fresh [x] e)`, where `x` is the variable name and `e` is the term.
-Right now, if you use a variable without `fresh`, it will be unhygienic.
-A better design would be to have both `fresh` and `capture`, and have all variables be unbound otherwise.
+If you wish to capture a variable instead, it can be introduced with `(capture [x] e)`.

-(Implementation note: this "better design" would also simplify parsing, which right now has to be clever about distinguishing variables from pattern variables.)
+Any name introduced by `fresh` or `capture` is a variable, and any other name is a pattern-variable.

 ## Error Collection (NYI)